 - Whisk vigorously and discard the form on the surface.

 - As you slowly pour the egg mixture into the flour, mix the batter with chopsticks in a figure 8 motion (mix about at most 1 minute).
 Do not over mix and please leave some lumps in batter.
 Keep the batter cold all the time.**

 - Start deep frying from the root vegetables as oil temperature needs to be a bit lower than non-root vegetables.
 If the ingredient is wet, dry them with paper towel before dredging in the batter.***

 - For root vegetables, deep fry around 320°F (160°C).
 For vegetables and mushrooms, 338-356°F (170-180°C).
 Do not over crowd with ingredients.
 Remember you only put ingredients taking up about 1/2 of oil surface area.**** For shiso leaves, sprinkle a bit of sifted flour on the back of leaves and dip only the back of leaf into the batter and deep fry for 15 seconds.*****

 - Transfer tempura to a wired rack or paper towel to remove excess oil.

-- Between batches, make sure to remove the crumbs, which will burn and turn the oil darker if you don’t take it out.
+- Between batches, Between batches, remove the crumbs which will burn and turn the oil darker if left in fryer.

 - Grate daikon and squeeze water out.
 Serve with tempura and when you eat it, place the grated daikon in tempura sauce.
 Serve tempura immediately.